sye8/SimpleTrilateration/README.md

 # Trilateration
-iBeacon based localization with trilateration and position noise filter
+iBeacon based localization with trilateration and position noise filter utilizing Kalman Filter

 This branch will be the optimized version